AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/social/creating-a-poll/publish-a-poll.md

 ---
 # Publish a Poll {#publish-a-poll}

-After you [create a poll](/help/marketo/product-docs/demand-generation/social/creating-a-poll/create-a-poll.md), you can publish it on your Marketo landing pages, on Facebook, and on your website.
+After you [create a poll](/help/marketo/product-docs/demand-generation/social/creating-a-poll/create-a-poll.md), you can publish it on your Marketo Landing Pages, on Facebook, and on your website.

+>[!IMPORTANT]
+>
+>On July 31, 2024, we began the process of deprecating this feature.
+You won't be able to create new assets.
+Existing assets will continue to work through January 31, 2025.
+[Learn more](https://nation.marketo.com/t5/employee-blogs/marketo-engage-social-features-deprecation/ba-p/351977){target="_blank"}

-1. Navigate to your landing page and open it for editing.
+1. Navigate to your Landing Page and open it for editing.

    ![](assets/image2014-9-19-10-3a45-3a23.png)